Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/software_setup.md

 Once you have a [new project set up](/workshop_guide/quickstart/project_setup), you need tools to work on it.

-This process should only need to be done once.
+You should only need to do this once.

 ## GMEdit - Code Editor